Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Conclusions

 \section{Conclusions}

 This work presents a comprehensive continuation of the analysis of the campfire events discovered by Berghmans et al. (2021), extending their statistical analysis to provide complete energy distributions and occurrence rates.
-Our analysis confirms the original event detection rates while providing the missing power-law indices for the energy distribution, revealing occurrence rates that continue the historical trend of increasing small-scale event detection with improving instrumental capabilities.
+Our analysis confirms the original event detection rates while providing the statistical characterization of the energy distribution, revealing occurrence rates that continue the historical trend of increasing small-scale event detection with improving instrumental capabilities.

 Solar Orbiter is the first mission with high-resolution X-ray and EUV telescopes imaging the corona from within 1~AU, enabling the observation of previously unresolved small-scale and rapid variability.
-The detected picoflare rate of $2.7\times10^{-20}$~s$^{-1}$~cm$^{-2}$ represents the highest occurrence rate yet measured for small-scale energy releases, continuing the progression from early hard X-ray observations ($\sim10^{-25}$~s$^{-1}$~cm$^{-2}$) through TRACE/SOHO era ($\sim10^{-22}$--$10^{-21}$~s$^{-1}$~cm$^{-2}$) to the current near-Sun observations.On 30 May 2020, the EUI/\hrieuv telescope, located halfway to the Sun, captured an ultra-quiet solar region at a cadence of a few seconds, revealing previously unresolved, morphologically diverse impulsive heating events \citep{Berghmans2021}.
+The detected picoflare rate of $2.7\times10^{-20}$~s$^{-1}$~cm$^{-2}$ represents the highest occurrence rate yet measured for small-scale energy releases, continuing the progression from early hard X-ray observations ($\sim10^{-25}$~s$^{-1}$~cm$^{-2}$) through TRACE/SOHO era ($\sim10^{-22}$--$10^{-21}$~s$^{-1}$~cm$^{-2}$) to the current near-Sun observations.
+On 30 May 2020, the \hrieuv telescope, located halfway to the Sun, captured an ultra-quiet solar region at a cadence of a few seconds, revealing previously unresolved, morphologically diverse impulsive heating events \citep{Berghmans2021}.
 Our continuation of this dataset analysis demonstrates: